Home Subscription Vending

 To assist with the creation of the EA Role assignment, I’ve created the following script New-EnterpriseAgreementRoleAssignment

 Once the assignment has been done, we need to build our subscription vending automation somewhere.
-This could be a Azure Function, GitHub/Azure DevOps Pipeline, Custom container or part of your self-service portal.
+This could be an Azure Function, GitHub/Azure DevOps Pipeline, Custom container or part of your self-service portal.

 Create your first Azure Subscription using PowerShell